schuyler/sim2075/methodology/project/open-questions.md

 - Geopolitical forecasting has poor track records (see small-n-actor-problem)
 - How should epistemic humility be reflected in Type 3 specifications?

+**Progress (December 2025):**

+Three foundational concept notes now frame the problem:
+- **tractability-boundaries** — Resolution probabilities are low-tractability; aftermath consequences are moderate-to-high tractability
+- **entropy-maximization** — Default to uniform resolution probabilities; deviation requires explicit justification
+- **small-n-actor-problem** — Why resolution probabilities resist estimation (no base rates, context-dependence, strategic interaction, unobservable preferences)

+**Key insight:** The modeling effort should shift from estimating resolution probabilities (intractable) to specifying aftermath consequences (more tractable).
+"What happens if conflict occurs" is more answerable than "will conflict occur."

-**Candidate approaches:**
+**Candidate approach:**
-- Maximum entropy default (uniform over resolutions) per entropy-maximization principle
+1. Maximum entropy default (uniform over resolutions)
+2. Invest analytical effort in aftermath branch specification
-- Scenario-based sensitivity analysis for high-impact Type 3 events
+3. Scenario-based sensitivity analysis for high-impact Type 3 events
-- Explicit epistemic categorization (well-characterized / partially-understood / unprecedented)
+4. Report results conditionally ("if conflict, then X; if accommodation, then Y")

+**Remaining work:**
+- Write Type 3 calibration guidance document synthesizing the above
+- Update causal-types reference to incorporate this framing
+- Apply to first Type 3 event specification (Taiwan)

 **Session goal:** Develop guidance for Type 3 calibration that honestly reflects uncertainty about actor decisions while remaining operationally useful.